logzio/logz-docs/_source/logzio_collections/_security-sources/office365.md

   - azure
 order: 1380
 ---
 Deploy this integration to send Unified Audit Logging logs from Microsoft 365 to Logz.io.
-This method of log forwarding utilizes the Office/Microsoft 365 Management API, which currently supports the following M365 content types:
+This method of log forwarding utilizes the Office/Microsoft 365 Management API, which currently supports the following Microsoft 365 content types:

 * Audit.AzureActiveDirectory
 * Audit.Exchange